 Most viruses that cause HPV don’t bring symptoms.
-But, some HPV infection causes warts in different body parts like the mouth, throat, and genitals.
+But, some HPV infections cause warts in different body parts like the mouth, throat, and genitals.
 In women, some HPV types are also the culprit for cervical cancer.

 For example, HPV type 6 and HPV type 11 cause most cases of respiratory or laryngeal papillomatosis that affects the mouth and throat.
-They may bring the following symptoms:5
+They may cause the following symptoms:5

 HPV has no cure, although the body clears most HPV transmissions.
 You can have surgery and other treatments to remove warts in the mouth and throat.